 From the user’s perspective, this process is quick, framed, and guided.

-Why it matters: The combination of visual, textual, and technical data makes the feedbackactionable without needing follow-up questions.
+Why it matters: The combination of visual, textual, and technical data makes the feedback actionable without needing follow-up questions.

 Bug Tracking: Organized, Triageable, Transparent